SoftwareAG/c8y-docs/content/edge/migration-bundle/restoring-the-data-on-edge-109.md

     }
     ```

-3. Download the web applications using the ID of the application using the command:
+3. Download the web applications using the ID of the application by using the following command:

     ```shell
     mkdir -p /tmp/apps/